Brazilian police say at least nine killed in Rio de Janeiro raid | Law-Order

 Brazilian police say at least nine killed in Rio de Janeiro raid

-At least nine people have been killed in a police raid in the Brazilian city of Rio de Janeiro, the state's authorities said on Wednesday.
+(Adds details after paragraph 3) RIO DE JANEIRO, Aug 2 (Reuters) -

-The operation was aimed at locating and arresting members of criminal groups during which authorities were attacked by armed individuals, police say.
+At least nine people were killed by police in a raid in the Brazilian city of Rio de Janeiro aimed at locating and arresting members of criminal groups, authorities said on Wednesday.
+During the operation authorities were attacked by armed individuals, police said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)